The Ultimate Dog-Friendly Guide to Houston

 @buffalobayouopens in new tab

-The Johnny Steele Dog Park at Buffalo Bayou Park is a beloved destination for pet parents, as it has large and small dog sections, well-maintained grounds, a pond for splashing and swimming, and dog-washing stations to clean up once all is said and done.
+The Johnny Steele Dog Park at Buffalo Bayou Parkopens in new tab is a beloved destination for pet parents, as it has large and small dog sections, well-maintained grounds, a pond for splashing and swimming, and dog-washing stations to clean up once it’s time to head home.

 McWilliams Dog Park